ibutcha/isg-tech-docs/docs/database/PostgreSQL.md

 CMD ["/usr/lib/postgresql/9.3/bin/postgres", "-D", "/var/lib/postgresql/9.3/main", "-c", "config_file=/etc/postgresql/9.3/main/postgresql.conf"]
 ```
 ### Using Managed Database Service
 Using a managed database services can help to reduce the process of provisioning and maintaining the database.
-Unllike in a traditional way of setting up database ,the user's doesn't need to maintain and manage the database; it's the cloud provider's responsibility to oversee the underlying infrastructure.
+Unllike in a traditional way of setting up database ,the developer doesn't need to maintain and manage the database; it's the cloud provider's responsibility to oversee the underlying infrastructure.
 In this setup, the developer has more focused on the application rather than configuring the database.

 Here are the top 3 cloud providers that offers **PostgreSQL** as a **Managed Database Service**
 * Amazon Relational Database Service
 	[https://aws.amazon.com/getting-started/tutorials/create-connect-postgresql-db/](https://aws.amazon.com/getting-started/tutorials/create-connect-postgresql-db/)
 * Google Cloud SQL